#EndSARS: Sanwo-Olu orders investigation into Lekki shooting - New Telegraph

 The statement quoted Sanwo-Olu as advising Lagosians to remain calm and not allow criminals, who had hijacked the noble protest of gallant youths, to succeed in their evil plan of turning the State upside down.

-“The g will do everything within his power to ensure that the lives of all Lagosians are protected at all times,” the statement said.
+“The governor will do everything within his power to ensure that the lives of all Lagosians are protected at all times,” the statement said.

+Meanwhile, the Peoples Democratic Party (PDP) condemned Tuesday’s killing of peaceful protesters at the Lekki Toll Gate in Lagos and other parts of our country.

+PDP in a statement by the National Publicity Secretary, Kola Ologbondiyan, said it is shocking that security agents and, in some cases, thugs, were reportedly deployed to end the lives of promising Nigerians.